nmsa/tma-framework-m/development/probes/probe-k8s-network/README.md

 cd ../
 sh run.sh
 ```
-The previous script automates the copy the Node Exporter application into pods and its execution and the deployment of all necessary permissions to Prometheus be able to collect all metrics from Node Exporter application.
+The previous script automates the copy of Node Exporter application into pods, its execution and the deployment of all necessary permissions to Prometheus be able to collect all metrics from Node Exporter application.
 Finally, the script also automates the deployment of Prometheus application, and when Prometheus pod is in "Ready" state, the probe is deployed too.
 ## Testing

 For testing purposes, you should create an Apache Kafka consumer that receives messages from `topic-monitor` topic.
 To do that you should execute the following command: